Nkurunzizagashati/PACKET-SNIFFER/README.md

-# **PacketCapture**
+# **PacketSniffer**

-**PacketCapture** is a Java-based application that captures and analyzes network packets using **Tshark**, the command-line interface for **Wireshark**.
+**PacketSniffer** is a Java-based application that captures and analyzes network packets using **Tshark**, the command-line interface for **Wireshark**.
 This project seamlessly integrates Java and Tshark, offering an efficient solution for real-time network packet analysis.

 ## 📚 **Features**